VibinRam/DP2/Notes/Paper reading/Laurent Clustering SDSS_IV eBOSS.md

 	- Thus 70 quasars per $deg^2$ reach 2% accuracy on the BAO scale.?
 - part of eBOSS footprint was observed by SEQUELS.
 Has some differences with eBOSS.
 - Data used in the paper consists of first year of eBOSS data.
 1200 $deg^2$.

+##### SDSS spectrograph
+- Aluminium plate set at the focal plane of the telescope with $3^o$ diameter field-of-view.
+- Holes drilled in the plate corresponding to 1000 targets.
+- Optical fibre is plugged to each holes and links to the spectrographs.
+- Minimum distance between two fibres on the same plate corresponds to 62'' on the sky.
+- But there are overlapping plates too.

+### Analysis
+#### Computing $\xi(r)$
+- Limited number of fibers are there, so all targets cannot be observed.
+- Density of eBOSS targets is not homogeneous, therefore probability to observe is not homogeneous.
+- Targets are more likely to be observed where plates overlap.
+- Defines polygons at the intersections of the plates projected on the celestial sphere.
+- Completeness is defined in each polygon as, $$C = \frac{N_{obs} + N_{col}}{N_{targets} - N_{known}}$$
+	- $N_{obs}$ - number of observed targets.
+	- $N_{targets}$ - total number of targets.
+	- $N_{known}$ - number of targets that have already been observed by the SDSS I, II and BOSS surveys.
+	- $N_{col}$ - number of targets that were not observed because they are colliding with another quasar.
+-

+### Conclusion
+- Main contribution to systematics is the **inhomogeneities in the target selection**.
+- Provides weighting scheme?
+- Measured correlation function agrees with the $\Lambda$cdm model in the range $10 < r < 85 h^{-1}Mpc$.
+- Measured values:
+	- Quasar bias, $b_Q = 2.45 \pm 0.05$, at $\bar z = 1.55$.
+- $b_Q$ increases with $z$ in the studied redshift range.
+- [Tinker et al. 2010] is adopted to calculate minimum halo mass, $M_{h,min}$, and the characteristic halo mass, $\bar M_h$.
+- Assumed luminosity independence of the quasar clustering.
+- Characteristic mass of haloes hosting quasars remains relatively constant at $z < 2.2$.
+(Agreement with [Croom et al. 2005, Eftekharzadeh et al. 2015])
+- Duty cycle of eBOSS quasars at $\bar z \sim 1.5$ is more than four times longer than that of BOSS quasars at $\bar z \sim 2.5$.
+- Fewer quasars are "on" at $z \sim 2-3$ is proposed as an explanation for reducing duty cycle.
+- eBOSS quasars at $0.9 < z < 1.2$ in their sample is $2-3$ times less than that at $1.5 < z < 1.8$ and have smaller $M_{h,min}$.
+- Nevertheless clustering signal is dominated by rare most massive haloes.
+- Luminosity dependence will be investigated with the final sample $\sim 500,000$ eBOSS quasars.